-Johnstone’s Aqua Guard, not to be confused with Johnstone’s Aqua, is a fully water-based paint available in white or any colour.
+Johnstone’s Aqua Guard, not to be confused with Johnstone’s Aqua, is a fully water-based satinwood available in white or any colour from any brand.
 This product gives a great finish which is very durable.
 This is probably the most popular water-based satin with other professional decorators.
 Available online by clicking here.

-Teknos Futura Aqua 90 is a hybrid paint, meaning it is primarily water-based, but with a little bit of alkyd oil in there to help with the sheen.
+Teknos Futura Aqua 90 is a hybrid gloss, meaning it is primarily water-based, but with a little bit of alkyd oil in there to help with the sheen.
 This is the only quick dry gloss I like, and it is very easy to achieve a stunning finish with it.
 If you want a true gloss finish, then this is the paint to go for.
 Click here to see online prices.

 What Paint do Professionals Use on Masonry?